Women and Gender Studies

 EN/WS 297.
 Feminisms.This course develops students' ability to analyze gender in relation to other issues, including race, class, and sexuality.
 Students explore the multiple theories of how these issues intersect in literature, including black feminism, socialist feminism, queer theory, deconstruction, and psychoanalytic theory.
 Some attention is paid to media feminism, both the brand of feminism popular in current movies and television shows, and media reactions to feminism.
 Prerequisite(s): one 100-level English course.
 Enrollment limited to 25.
 (Critical thinking.)
 C. Malcolmson.
 Concentrations

 PY/WS 343.
 Women, Culture, and Health.This course examines a variety of perspectives on women's health issues, including reproductive health, body image, sexuality, substance use and abuse, mental health, cancer, AIDS, heart disease, poverty, work, violence, access to health care, and aging.
 Each topic is examined in sociocultural context, and the complex relationship between individual health and cultural demands or standards is explored.
-Prerequisite(s): Psychology 211, 235, 242, or 303.
-Open to first-year students.
+Prerequisite(s): PSYC 211, 215, 235, 242, or 303.
 (Diversity.)
 K. Low.
 Concentrations

 WGST 360.
 Independent Study.Students, in consultation with a faculty advisor, individually design and plan a course of study or research not offered in the curriculum.
 Course work includes a reflective component, evaluation, and completion of an agreed-upon product.
 Sponsorship by a faculty member in the program/department, a course prospectus, and permission of the chair are required.
 Students may register for no more than one independent study per semester.
 Normally offered every year.
 Staff.
 Interdisciplinary Programs.